cpanel/elevate/docs-website-src/content/blockers.md

 This **only** applies to RHEL-based systems.

 If you start the ELevate process with the `--start` option, ELevate will perform an extra check before it starts your upgrade **even if** no issues exist with your GRUB2 configuration.
-This extra check runs the `leapp preupgrade` commands and is a "dry run" of the distribution upgrade.
-This check will identify any problems that Leapp might encounter during the actual upgrade but does not make any changes to the system.
+This extra check runs the `leapp preupgrade` command and is a "dry run" of the distribution upgrade.
+This dry run identifies any problems that Leapp might encounter during the actual upgrade, but does not make any changes to the system.

 **NOTE**: If this check identifies any errors, you **must** correct them before performing the upgrade.